Thousands of Canadian and U.S. snowbirds travel I-75 when they head south each winter and on return trips to their northern homes.

 For a quick but interesting stop, check out The Rock Garden at the Calhoun Seventh-day Adventist Church.
 Described as “peaceful” and “a true hidden gem,” – the garden is full of tiny yet detailed buildings built with small stones.

-While Atlanta isn't quite halfway through Georgia on I-75, it's far enough south to feel like the central region of the state.
+While Atlanta isn't halfway through Georgia on I-75, it's far enough south to feel like the state's central region.
 Here are some of our top stops in the greater Atlanta metro region:

 - Ponce City Market – Described as a “culmination of history,” – the Ponce City Market is a place for all to gather.
 You can shop, dine, live, or do business in this restored historical structure in one of the most popular neighborhoods in Atlanta.